Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 For those who are going to use a sprayer, painting cabinets with lacquer is a more durable alternative to using water-based enamel.
 I've used Pro Industrial water-based alkyd enamel and Emerald urethane enamel with very good results, but neither one dries as hard and chemical resistant as the Hi-Bild lacquer.
 There is a reason why cabinet makers don't use paint on cabinets.

 The Sherwood primer and pigmented lacquer is milky thin and sprays really nice with an airless sprayer and a fine finish spray tip.
 Your cabinets will have that factory-like finish on them.
 I have only used an airless sprayer to spray this product, but I'm sure the right HVLP set-up would be fine too.
-You must be cautious of runs when vertically spraying cabinet frames.
-The lacquer will drip if you spray it on too heavy.
+You must be cautious of runs when vertically spraying cabinet frames because the lacquer will drip if you spray it on too heavy.

 The disadvantage, aside from the nasty smell, is this product usually needs special ordering.
 You can't just visit your local Sherwin Williams store and grab a couple gallons.
-I was able to receive my order in less than one week, so it wasn't a big deal though.
+I was able to receive my order in less than one week, so it wasn't a big deal though, but with material shortages, it can take longer.
 Contact your local Sherwin Williams store and see if they stock either of these products.

 I've learned that white pigmented lacquer can yellow, similar to oil-based enamel, but this particular Sherwood lacquer contains a UV absorber to reduce and hopefully eliminate yellowing.
-I have no idea how effective the UV absorber is, but the product is formulated to reduce discoloration.
+I have no idea how effective the UV absorber is, but the product is formulated to reduce discoloration from yellowing.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.